 This policy has never been subjected to rulemaking under the Administrative Procedure Act.
 Whether the policy constitutes an underground regulation is an issue of grave public importance, as it affects the constitutional rights of property owners throughout the state’s coastal zone, as well as the safety of the general public on the state’s beaches.
 The CRC and its supporters seek a determination from the Office of Administrative law that the Commission’s waiver policy is an illegal underground regulation.

 how you can help

-This petition raises an issue of considerable public importance requiring prompt resolution.
 The defense of fundamental rights is of the highest public importance.
 Help us safeguard our right to protect our shoreline property.

 Join our coalition membership by subscribing to our mailing list.

 - Donate!
 These funds will be used to hire lobbyists to petition and protect our coastal property rights.

 - Share your story about your permitting request process.
 We want to hear how these underground regulations have affected you personally.